vstinner/python-security/vulnerabilities.rst

 Ignore the HTTP_PROXY variable when REQUEST_METHOD environment is set, which indicates that the script is in CGI mode.

-Reported and patch contributed by Rémi Rampin.

 Information:

 * Disclosure date: 2016-07-18 (issue #27568 reported).
+* Reported by: Rémi Rampin.
 * `CVSS Score`_: 5.0 (CVSS v3).

 Links: